PastaChicken/cmpm-121-f25-d3-AlfredoBarragan/PLAN.md

 0: Implement a startder PLAN.md (this file into project) [X]
 0a: Display the value on squares before procceding [X]
 1: Assemble a map-based user interface using the Leaflet mapping framework.
 [X]
-1a: Make it the whole world map! either google maps or a world map. [ ]
+1a: this step also included adding the scrollable map (no generation yet outside inital size)
+1b: also made it so that the squares now only display 0 & 1
+2: make the player be able to traverse the map now

-2:Add tokens that the player can collect (start at 0, player gets 1, finds another 1, gets 2.. ect.. up till 256) 2a.
-Add tokens first.
+4:Add tokens that the player can collect (start at 0, player gets 1, finds another 1, gets 2.. ect.. up till 256)

-2b. make player combine tokens if matching and moving.
+3: make player combine tokens if matching and moving.
-2c. make player current token go higher
+4: make player current token go higher

 ## D3.b: Globe-spanning gameplay